Celia Brackenridge: Research and activism

-Brackenridge founded the Women's Sports Foundation UK, which is now known as the Women's Sport and Fitness Foundation.
+Brackenridge founded the Women's Sports Foundation UK, which is now known as the Women in Sport.
 She also conducted research into the physical and sexual abuse of young sportspeople by coaches, for which she received hate mail and experienced obstruction from sports governing bodies.
 The English Football Association agreed to provide her with funding in 2000 to investigate clubs' child protection processes and monitor the FA's junior player protection strategy, but ended the project after two years due to what were described as "budget cuts".
 According to an obituary published in The Independent, the ending of the funding was a "result of internal disputes within the FA, and a disagreement between Adam Crozier, then FA chief executive, and Premier League clubs, which objected to the project".
 An obituary in The Sunday Times reflected: "As it turned out, the world of football was not ready for a gay former lacrosse international rummaging through its dirty linen".
 Later, Brackenridge worked with and advised organisations including UNICEF, the NSPCC, the International Olympic Committee and FIFA.

 Brackenridge joined Cheltenham and Gloucester College of Higher Education in 1994, where she was professor of sport and leisure.
 She moved to Brunel University as professor and director of the Centre for Youth Sport and Athlete Welfare in 2005 and retired in 2010, becoming professor emerita.
+She was awarded an honorary Fellowship by the University of Chichester in 2010.
 Brackenridge was appointed an Officer of the Order of the British Empire (OBE) in the 2012 New Year Honours for services to equality and child protection in sport.
 Between 1994 and 2010, she convened the Sexual Harassment Task Force for Women Sport International.
 Brackenridge's work was recognised with a Lifetime Achievement Award at the 2016 Sunday Times Sportswomen of the Year Awards.